 For a quintessential People’s Square experience, check out the Shanghai Urban Planning Exhibition Center.
-This six-story building located on People’s Avenue provides visitors a detailed look at the evolution of one of the world’s most dynamic cities.
+This six-storey building located on People’s Avenue provides visitors with a detailed look at the evolution of one of the world’s most dynamic cities.
 It’s hard to predict what Shanghai will do next, but perhaps this museum will give you a clue.

-Pop into Jia Jia Tang Bao for a taste of Shanghai’s signature dish, the Xiao Long Bao.
-Perhaps the most famous purveyors of Xiao Long Bao in Shanghai, Jia Jia Tang Bao is little more than a hole in the wall, but it is an institution in the city.
-Lines are long, and closing times are arbitrary, but the chefs here have mastered the traditional pork filling and even offer crab roe-stuffed Bao.
-If street food is more your thing, head over to the southern end of Yunnan Rd, where you’ll find everything from halal kebabs to Shanghainese noodles.
+Pop into Jia Jia Tang Bao for a taste of Shanghai’s signature dish, the xiao long bao.
+Perhaps the most famous purveyors of xiao long bao in Shanghai, Jia Jia Tang Bao is little more than a hole in the wall, but it is an institution in the city.
+Lines are long and closing times, arbitrary; however, the chefs here have mastered the traditional pork filling and even offer crab-roe-stuffed bao.
+If street food is more your thing, head over to the southern end of Yunnan Road, where there’s everything from halal kebabs to Shanghainese noodles.